These are fees received from an affiliated network or network services for the right to broadcast the network's programs.

 Media produced to advertise a product or service to the general public.
 Includes station and program promotions, which may take the form of interstitials.
 Also includes community service announcements.

 Media produced specifically for corporate sector clientele, including media produced for targeted marketing and training purposes.
-This item excludes commercials made for the general public.
+Excludes commercials made for the general public (see Commercials and program promotions).

-This item refers to the financial charges made in the accounts to reflect that part of the value of the asset which may be regarded as having been used up in producing revenue in a particular accounting period.
+Depreciation is the financial charges made in the accounts to reflect that part of the value of the asset which may be regarded as having been used up in producing revenue in a particular accounting period.
 They represent the accounting process of systematically allocating the cost of a non-current asset over its expected useful life.
-This item excludes program rights expensed during the financial year.

 Interactive software products made for the consumer entertainment market, involving a gameplay feature.
 Excludes products primarily designed for the purposes of training or advertising.